calculquebec/cq-formation-advanced-python/reference/ul-20160216/03-compiling.md

   __pyx_v_pi = __pyx_float_0_0;
 ~~~

-This is only a small snippet of the entire code but it's enough to understand what's going on.
+This is only a snippet of the entire code but it's enough to understand what's going on.
 First, you'll notice you have a C comment with an arrow pointing to the line the next code refers to.
 This is helpful to know how a line or chunk of code has been translated to C.
 Second, we notice that our pi variable is not a double native type, as we would expect, but a Python object.
 That means every interaction with that variable cannot be native C code and must go back inside the Python VM, as seen in this snippet: